Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 Flavor Face-Off: Taste and Texture

-Texture-wise, both are usually finely ground, though Kashmiri chilli powder sometimes keeps a bit of seed grit for authenticity.
-Regular chilli powder can feel coarser if it’s a homemade or artisanal batch.
-Either way, they dissolve nicely into your dishes.
+Texture-wise, both are usually finely ground.
+Kashmiri chilli powder sometimes keeps a bit of seed grit for authenticity.
+Regular chilli powder can feel coarser if homemade or artisanal.
+Either way, they dissolve well in dishes.

 Health Benefits: Any Edge for Kashmiri Chilli Powder?

-Both spices come from capsicum peppers, so they share some health perks thanks to capsaicin—the compound behind the heat.
+Both spices come from capsicum peppers, so they share some health benefits thanks to capsaicin, the compound that gives them heat.
 Here’s the rundown:

 • Antioxidants: Loaded with vitamins A and C to fight free radicals.